armaanfarshori/my-everyday-email-filters/README.md

-# my-everyday-email-filters
+# Email Filters and Labels for someone living in INDIA !
 This is a list of email filters currently configured on my gmail.
+This is specifically created keeping in mind as someone living in India and using Indian Specific Services.